 Still, isn't it a happier trade if meaningfulness exists within life rather than outside it?
 Perhaps the transaction for a reward in heaven was the best a feudal peasant could get during the Dark Ages out of a life that is "nasty, brutish, and short".
 But perhaps separating meaning into signifier and signified just cracks open the walnut, opens a conceptual direction toward the tastier nutmeat, a merged meaningfulness, a deeper deconstruction of meaningfulness within life.

-The sense of meaningfulness helps people to organize their lives and to merge activity with feeling self-actualized, which is generally in both respects a benefit to them and to society.
+Having a sense of meaningfulness does help people to organize their lives and to merge activity with feeling self-actualized, which is generally in both respects a benefit to them and to society.
 Fair enough.
 But I do want to go deeper and see what is in this feeling of meaningfulness that sometimes permeates activities, programs of achievement, relationships, or lives.
 It is valued by those who experience it; there's obviously something valuable there.
 So what are its outlines, its limitations, and what might it point toward, higher than itself?

 So, meaning in a hug, for example, might be the combined knowledge of a past of long miserable separation and in its face this current acknowledgement of value and experience of trust.
 It's the transaction, the redemption of A for B, that in the hug one discovers the long misery has a sort of happy ending, or perhaps a reinterpretation as a true path toward trustful, loving connection, toward release.

 A Jordan Peterson might counter-argue that dopamine doesn't require alienation, and that the flow state, which is characterized by dopamine, is itself directly meaningful.
 But that's just what I'm saying: that is an inner-surrender state.